The capital of the Costa Blanca has been historically one of the main holiday destinations for Spanish and European tourists.

 The town offers a wide range of high-quality hotel options, with more than 7,000 beds, including 14 4-star hotels and one 5-star hotel.
 New openings are scheduled for 2017.

 Alicante is a diverse town that combines the culture that connects it to its territory with a cosmopolitan, modern nature, which is encouraged, among other factors, by the influence of its university.
 Of course, its gastronomic appeal stands out, with a characteristic cuisine, as proven by the recent registration of the trademark Alicante Ciudad del Arroz (“Alicante, the Rice Town”), and the presence of prestigious restaurants.

 As for connectivity, Alicante is one of the most accessible towns in Spain, with a successful high-speed railway line and an international airport that yields record figures year after year, with more than 120 direct flights.

-The effort made to bring about all these improvements has entailed, among other things, the town’s joining the SICTED (Integral Tourist Destination Quality System) and the fact that the Alicante Convention Bureau (ACB) has been awarded for the third time the Tourist Quality Q Certificate.
+The effort made to bring about all these improvements has entailed, among other things, the town’s joining the SICTED (Integral Tourist Destination Quality System) and the fact that the Alicante Convention Bureau (ACB) continues to maintain the Tourist Quality Q Certificate since 2010

 |Name:||Mar Saez Espí|

 Capacity of the largest meeting room